-Every church is creating a certain culture that informs their vision and mission, whether they know it or not.
-Through the songs sung, the sermons preached, the things taught and talked about, there are values being promoted that shape their evangelism, discipleship, fellowship, and worship.
+Through the songs sung, sermons preached, and things taught, every church is creating a certain culture whether they know it or not.
+There are values being promoted that shape their evangelism, discipleship, fellowship, worship, and overall mission.
 As we begin this blog, it seems like an appropriate time to articulate the kind of culture that we aim to create and maintain at ECC.
-Although you’ll find that many of the members in our congregation have different hobbies, personalities, opinions on politics, and views on secondary issues in Scripture, there are several core values that unite us, connect us with other churches, and encompass all we do as a local church.
+Although you’ll find that many of the members in our congregation have different hobbies, personalities, opinions on politics, and views on secondary theological issues, there are several core values that unite us, connect us with other churches, and encompass all we do as a local church.

 At Elmira Christian Center, we value a culture where…